Medical Model vs Integral Model

 The Integral Model also considers a developmental perspective.
 Modern researchers have criticized developmental stage psychology for being too rigid; Ingersoll and Marquis offer a more flexible perspective of innumerable "lines" of development instead of fixed paths and stages.
 They offer us examples of lines of development, such as the cognitive and the ego lines, linking growth in these two to the potential of higher states of consciousness.
 They also discuss the concept of one's inherent personality, critiquing fixed-type theories but allowing for more flexible personality styles to inform therapy.
 They then discuss spirituality and explore ways in which it can be operational, distinct from religion, and usable in therapy.
 They end with a case study using their Integral Model.

-My initial reactions upon reading this piece were extremely positive.
-I have felt for a long time that science cannot solve the really complex problems of human existence.
-I have been feeling like an outcast in a world that touts scientism dogmatically and neglects, in my view, the most important aspects of subjective human experience: how we feel and what things mean to us.
+My initial reactions upon reading this piece were positive.
+I have felt it’s possible that science cannot solve all the problems of human existence.
 I especially like the idea that to know something, it is not enough to observe and measure it; we also must know how it came about, how it feels, and what to do with it.
 I also like Ingersol and Marquis' idea of the etiology and treatment of mental illness being just as important as a diagnosis.

 I especially liked their philosophical perspective and the humility that goes with it, being open to the idea that we can never be certain about things we know and that integrating many diverse perspectives is superior to just one lens.
 I appreciated how they break the individual into objective and subjective parts and further include the group environment with an understanding of the cultural and social contexts.
 I also liked their discussion of spirituality and their contrast of it with religion.
-In the same way, I have felt excluded, objectified, and controlled by modern science, I have also felt similarly towards modern religion, which tends to have too many judgments and requirements for me to participate.
 Trying to define spirituality as something apart from religion that can offer a sense of profound self-worth, meaning, and connectedness to a whole seems like a worthy life task.
 As a counselor in training, I can learn from this Integral approach and seek out diverse sources of information related to my client's condition.

 Lastly, in therapeutic approaches like this, we artificially create commercial relationships between client and counselor, which would have been done in the past by friendship.
-A good friend can listen to all the richness of your life story and be someone to offer sage counsel; now, with this therapeutic relationship, we have clients paying people to be their friends, which may make them dependent, more isolated, and less self-sufficient.
-Part of me wants to force people to connect with each other and figure out their problems in a decentralized community-driven manner, not via a commercialized model.
-Overall, I very much enjoyed the reading; it made me feel like I had met kindred spirits in reading this work.
-However, I did worry that it could be overly idealistic and impractical to implement on a large scale and make its clients dependent instead of self-sufficient within their own communities.
+A good friend can listen to all the richness of your life story and be someone to offer sage counsel; now, with this therapeutic relationship, we have clients paying people to be their friends.
+Part of me wonders if we could connect people to each other in a decentralized community-driven manner, not via a commercialized model.
+Overall, I very much enjoyed the reading.